 Can I get a mortgage if I am ill or disabled?

 By law a disability should not prevent you from getting a mortgage.
-The Money Advice Service website provides more advice on getting a mortgage if you are disabled or ill.
+The Money Helper website provides more advice on getting a mortgage if you are disabled or ill.
 It includes information about your legal rights, and what you should do before you apply for a mortgage.
 If you're on benefits, the Support for Mortgage Interest (SMI) scheme may help you with your mortgage interest payments.

 Can I buy to let?

 While you are on deployment you can let out your home, but you must inform your lender.
 At any other time you will need a buy-to-let mortgage, which can generally be more expensive.
 See more information about buy to let.